mjordan/islandora_whole_object/README.md

 * Add the option of showing the content in a block
 * Convert the Easter egg into something useful?
 * Make the content types that we can view Whole Objects for configurable (currently it only shows on nodes of type 'islandora_object')
-* Format the content so it's more useful, and remove our dependency on Devel
+* Format the content so it's more useful
 * Add more than just the JSON-LD (e.g., Solr document, thumnbails of media, etc.)

 ## Maintainers